 Nevertheless, several considerations invite caution when considering the more widespread use of joint distraction.

 - There are no studies on whether this surgery works in the long-term.
-The research is showing only two years benefit.
+The research is showing only two years of benefit.

-- High frequency of pin tract infection is of concern, since most patients eventually require knee replacement surgery.3
+- High frequency of pin tract infection is of concern since most patients eventually require knee replacement surgery.3

 So in the end, why go through all this if you will need a knee replacement anyway?